 Word is not a layout program.
 It will likely cost you more in time and frustration to create a brochure this way than to pay a professional designer.
-It might look fine to your eye now, but when both are sitting on your customer’s desk, how will it stack up against your competitor’s professional design?
+It might look fine to your eye now, but when sitting next to a competitor’s professionally-designed brochure on your customer’s desk, how will it stack up?

 Looking to cut costs by reusing last year’s direct mail designs?
 If it still gets results, why mess with a good thing?
 The answer is that trends change.
-Customer needs change.
+Customers need change.
 By staying up to date, how much better could your results be?
-Plus, if audience keeps seeing the same design, what message you are sending?
+Plus, if your audience keeps seeing the same design, what message are you sending?
 You never want your message to grow stale.

 It’s also important to consider SEO.
-Sites built with popular template-based site builders like Wix or Squarespace may look cool, but they can be limited in their SEO capabilities.
-How many customers will you lose because those people never find you on the web?
+Sites built with popular template-based builders like Wix or Squarespace may look cool, but they can be limited in their SEO capabilities.
+How many customers will you lose because they never find you on the web?
 To maximize a website’s SEO potential, you’re better off with a custom-designed site.